dcmwijaya/Sistem-Pemantauan-Suhu-dan-Kelembaban-Udara-Pada-Tanaman-Hias-Janda-Bolong-Terintegrasi/README.md

 <br><br>

 ## Disclaimer
-This application is the result of my work with my team and is not the result of plagiarism from other people's research or work, except those related to third party services which include: editor code, libraries, frameworks, and so on.
+This application is the result of my work with my team and is not the result of plagiarism from other people's research or work, except those related to third party services which include: libraries, frameworks, and so on.

 <br><br>